 As you look around the lobby you discover other treasures from the hotel’s more than a century-old past.
 Glass showcases display historical artifacts from the hotel and Boulder while other features of the lobby provide a living history experience extraordinaire; the Boulderado’s original safe, for example, is on display behind the front desk and the more than one-hundred year-old, operator-attended Otis elevator still works like a charm.
 Guests and passersby are encouraged to poke around to take in this marvelous slice of Colorado history.

-Aspen Colorado Crested Butte Cycling The Rockies Travel: Aspen Colorado Crested Butte Cycling The Rockies Travel
+Aspen Colorado Crested Butte Cycling The Rockies Travel: Aspen bike races Colorado Colorado Crested Butte Cycling The Rockies Travel USA Pro Cycling Challenge

 leave a comment